mklilley/swipee/README.md

 - `npm install "https://github.com/DanSnow/vue-recaptcha.git#vue-v3" --save`

-In order to take payments, I used [Stripe](https://stripe.com/docs) and in particular I used their [integration builder](https://stripe.com/docs/checkout/integration-builder) selecting the `Custom payment flow` to avoid redirects and page reloads that come with usual payment flow.
+In order to take payments for Swipee credits, I used [Stripe](https://stripe.com/docs) and in particular I used their [integration builder](https://stripe.com/docs/checkout/integration-builder) selecting the `Custom payment flow` to avoid redirects and page reloads that come with usual payment flow.
 I combined and adapted the `checkout.html` `client.js` and `global.css` into a single component `src/components/Payment.vue`.
-To make stripe work inside of a vue component I needed to include the `stripe-js` module:
+To make stripe work inside of a vue component I needed to include the [stripe-js](https://github.com/stripe/stripe-js) module:

 - `npm install @stripe/stripe-js --save`

 To speed up the download time of the app, I followed this [performance optimisation article](https://medium.com/@aetherus.zhou/vue-cli-3-performance-optimization-55316dcd491c) and opted for "lazy loading" of routes and also compression of the build files.
 Because Vue3 uses webpack version 4, I needed to use a less up to date version of the `compression-webpack-plugin` to avoid build errors.
 Specifically:

 - `npm install --save-dev compression-webpack-plugin@6.1.1`

+### Back end

+To make the swipable cards look nice, we use [link-preview-lite](https://github.com/mklilley/link-preview-lite) - a simple NodeJS server that generates a link preview based on information in the head of the link html.

+Although uses can store their swipable card data on their devices [localStorage](https://blog.logrocket.com/the-complete-guide-to-using-localstorage-in-javascript-apps-ba44edb53a36/), I created an online storage option in case the localStorage gets wiped (this can sometimes happen on mobile devices).
+This remote storage also allows users to sync data across devices.

+I am using an an open-source json storage system ([jsonbox](https://jsonbox.io/)) for the online storage.
+I [slightly adapted it](https://github.com/mklilley/jsonbox/) and deployed it on my server using the [instructions](https://github.com/mklilley/jsonbox#how-to-run-locally) that jsonbox provides.

+To check users' Swipee credits and to initiate and confirm stripe payments, I created a node server.
+Check out the [api](tree/main/api) folder for more details about how I set that up.

+I use [Formspree](https://formspree.io/) to process the feedback form and route responses to my personal email address.

+## Disclaimer

+I code for fun in my spare time so this is not a professional app/service.
+Please don't use this app to store sensitive information - it's not been stress tested for data security bugs.
+Data lives on your device and you can export it to a text file at any time.
+There is also an online storage option.
+There is no backup of the online storage - so if your data is lost due to some technical issues then it is lost forever.
+I'll do my best to keep the app/service running indefinitely, but if it starts getting abused then I might have to shut it down.